 Identifying a customer’s needs through a customer journey map is easiest when diagramming the pain points and intention of each step.
 Customer journey maps do a great job of breaking down their journey and looking at each segment individually, analyzing how the customer interacts with your product/service and what their intentions are.

-When you look at a customer’s journey closely, you are able to expose the problems with their experience and find places that can be revised to improve their ability to achieve their functional needs.
+When you look at a customer’s journey closely, you can expose the problems with their experience and find places that can be revised to improve their ability to achieve their functional needs.

-Not only can you improve their ability to achieve their functional needs but you can also locate their intentions when using your product/service.
-At different points in their journey, they will have slightly different intentions, and as they progress their intentions will change and evolve.
+You can improve their ability to achieve their functional needs and locate their intentions when using your product/service.
+At different points in their journey, they will have slightly different intentions; as they progress, their intentions will change and evolve.

-Retrospective templates are some of the most flexible boards to use and can be easily applied to locate your customer needs.
-Retrospective boards outline what went well, what can be improved, and the actions that should be taken from your most recent project.
-This could apply to many different teams but in this case, we will adapt it to finding consumer needs.
+Retrospective templates are some of the most flexible boards to use and can be applied to any project to help locate customer needs.
+Retrospective boards outline what went well, what can be improved, and what actions should be taken from your most recent project.

-Using online whiteboards makes editing the retrospective template incredibly easy, and simply adding columns for customer feedback and customer intentions can transition the direction of your retrospective analysis to focus on the needs of your customer.
+Using online whiteboards makes editing the retrospective template incredibly easy, and simply adding columns for customer feedback and customer intentions can transition the direction of your retrospective analysis to focus on your customer’s needs.

 Listening to your customers is the easiest way to identify and satisfy their needs, and doing so through a retrospective is a great way to make this a priority every single time.

-Empathy maps target multiple areas of the user experience which align with what they say, do, feel, and think.
-These are all important sections to target when analyzing consumer needs and actually impact each of the three main categories of customer needs.
+Empathy maps target multiple areas of the user experience, which align with what they say, do, feel, and think.
+These are all important sections to target when analyzing consumer needs and impact each of the three main categories of customer needs.

 The “say” section allows you to gain insight into the direct feedback the user provides and also their motivations around using your product/service.
-This motivational insight is critical to understanding their social needs, or the real reason they’re using the product/service.
-Aside from their social needs, the feedback you receive from them will almost always be the most important piece of information regarding their experience.
+This motivational insight is critical to understanding their social needs or the real reason they use the product/service.
+Aside from their social needs, the feedback you receive will almost always be the most important information regarding their experience.

-The final section, the “feel” section, allows you to probe into the feelings of your customer and realize their emotional need for the product.
-Their feelings towards their experience will often display the emotional reason for using the product/service in general, from which point you can understand how to best meet their emotional needs.
+The final “feel” section allows you to probe into your customer’s feelings and realize their emotional need for the product.
+Their feelings towards their experience will often display the emotional reason for using the product/service.
+From that point, you can better understand how to meet their emotional needs.

-Stakeholder mapping is one of the more unique ways of addressing user needs because it doesn’t relate only to the consumer, but also to the stakeholding interests in your business.
-We define stakeholder mapping as “… the analysis, prioritization, and diagramming of the various influential parties that are involved with your business.
-These interests can represent a wide array of stakeholders including business ownership all the way to everyday customers”.
+Stakeholder mapping is one of the more unique ways of addressing user needs because it doesn’t relate only to the consumer but also to the stakeholding interests in your business.
+Stakeholder mapping is the process of identifying, diagramming, and prioritizing stakeholders by analyzing their influence and interest in a project.
+Stakeholders are mapped on a four-quadrant matrix with increasing interest and influence.

-Stakeholder maps generally plot the interest and influence of your stakeholders/customers onto an XY axis where you can sort them based on who should be most consulted with your business plan and who can just be informed.
-While this doesn’t specifically target customer needs, it does provide an opportunity to understand why your product/service is built like it is and how it can be catered to your consumer base in more effective ways.
+While this exercise doesn’t specifically target customer needs, it provides an opportunity to understand why your product/service is built and how it can cater to your consumer base more effectively.

-Stakeholder mapping allows you to understand not only how influential certain parties are on the trajectory of your business, but also how this trajectory can be harmful to your customer experience.
-When you break down what parties have the biggest influence you can start prioritizing the needs of your customers, something no stakeholder should have any problem with.
+Stakeholder mapping allows you to understand not only how influential certain parties are on the trajectory of your business but also how this trajectory can be harmful to your customer experience.
+When you break down what parties have the biggest influence, you can start prioritizing your customers’ needs.

-Addressing user needs sometimes requires a deep dive into your product/service and a nuanced understanding of your customer experience, and hopefully, these templates help you uncover these important elements.
-If you want to learn more about virtual workshops or try and of these boards yourself, make sure to check out Fresco.
+Addressing user needs sometimes requires a deep dive into your product/service and a nuanced understanding of your customer experience, and hopefully, these unique Fresco templates help you uncover these important elements.